hotosm/ActivationCurriculum/tasking-role/creating-projects.md

 ### Review

-Tasking Manager instructions will be translated into all languages regularly used in HOT.
+Tasking Manager instructions will be automatically translated into all languages regularly used in HOT.

 * True
 * False